openshift/sriov-network-operator/README.md

 the highest priority policy is applied.
 In case of same-priority policies and overlapping VF groups, only the last processed policy is applied.

+#### Externally Manage virtual functions

+When `ExternallyManage` is request on a policy the operator will only skip the virtual function creation.
+The operator will only bind the virtual functions to the requested driver and expose them via the device plugin.
+Another difference when this field is requested in the policy is that when this policy is removed the operator will not remove the virtual functions from the policy.

+*Note:* This means the user must create the virtual functions before they apply the policy or the webhook will reject the policy creation.

+It's possible to use something like nmstate kubernetes-nmstate or just a simple systemd file to create the virtual functions on boot.

+This feature was created to support deployments where the user want to use some of the virtual funtions for the host communication like storage network or out of band managment and the virtual functions must exist on boot and not only after the operator and config-daemon are running.

 ## Components and design

 This operator is split into 2 components: